-- In TimeSplitters 2 the heli on the first stage can still vape you before you hit the portal if you both fire missiles at once, or worse, if it fires after you do.
+- In TimeSplitters 2, the heli on the first stage can still vape you before you hit the portal if you both fire missiles at once, or worse, if it fires after you do.
 You see the explosion of yours, but not the trail of the missile it's covering... until it's too late.
-(Not to mention Russian guards will still spawn until you actually step into the portal.
-Thankfully you are ALWAYS invulnerable upon entering/falling through a portal.)
+And Russian guards will still spawn until you actually step into the portal.
+Thankfully you are ALWAYS invulnerable upon entering/falling through a portal.

 - Portal played with this at the end of Test Chamber 19.
 As you are being congratulated (rather sadistically), the platform you are standing on moves you to the "last" room, which turns out to be a fire pit.
 Escaping from this trap gives you the actual story and ending.
 (Historically, some players have thought the game ended with this trap.note )

 - Wolfenstein 3D had a couple of levels with fake elevator doors that hid carnage (E1M10 comes most immediately to mind), and a lot of levels where the elevator itself housed an enemy or several (Oh god E4M8).

 - Borderlands and its sequels had some nasty ways to set up Kaizo traps.
 Chests with Skag dens around?
 Certainly will have an Adult or Badass Skag around, most likely 3 or 4 of those.
 Just defeated a Crystalisk?
 Don't stay too close.
 And then there's Wilhelm flipping a TRAIN on you.

 - Several examples can be found in Fighting Fantasy gamebooks: